 Along with advances in technology, IT experts have learned more about how correct data center airflow management can protect servers and other sensitive equipment.
 The objective, of course, is to maintain a cool optimum intake temperature of the air drawn in and passing over IT equipment.
 It’s also important for the expelled hot air to rise and be efficiently removed via the computer room air conditioning — or CRAC — unit’s return plenums.

-For example, a proven solution in airflow management is the installation of a raised floor.
+For example, a proven solution in data center airflow management is the installation of a raised floor.
 In this design, data center airflow can be better managed because cool air is distributed through perforated floor tiles.
 Because the floor is raised, less air is needed to provide the servers and other equipment with the cool intake air they require.
 This setup, in turn, reduces energy consumption and promotes the correct management of air temperatures across the data center at a reduced cost.

 Short Airflow Paths